Geometric Criticality in Scale-Invariant Networks

-Both analyses capture the same phenomenon, yielding compatible estimates of the critical dilution probability $p_{d,c}=0.20(5)$ for the 2D square lattice.
-Again, an equivalent behavior emerges for triangular and hexagonal lattices (see SM~\cite{SM}), but with different critical point, namely $p_{d,c}^{tr}=0.25(1)$ and $p_{d_c}^{hex}=0.11(2)$, respectively.
-For 3D cubic lattices, we have estimated $p_{r,c}=0.20(5)$, and $p_{d,c}=0.55(5)$ (see SM \cite{SM}).
-Note that performing correlation dimension analyses in the presence of shortcuts is considerably more challenging.
+Both analyses capture the same phenomenon, yielding compatible estimates for the critical dilution probability $p_{d,c}=0.20(5)$ for the 2D square lattice.
+Again, an equivalent behavior emerges for triangular and hexagonal lattices (see Appendix \ref{2DApp}), but with different critical points: $p_{d,c}^{tr}=0.25(1)$ and $p_{d_c}^{hex}=0.11(2)$, respectively. \new{For 3D cubic lattices, we estimate a critical dilution threshold of $p_{d,c}=0.55(5)$, while the rewiring threshold was found to be $p_{r,c}=0.20(5)$ (see Appendix \ref{3DApp}).} Note that performing correlation dimension analyses in the presence of shortcuts is considerably more challenging.
 While the method remains valid, the scaling region contracts, statistical noise increases, and extensive averaging becomes necessary.
 Moreover, the loss of spatial locality impairs the accuracy of Laplacian embeddings, making it more difficult to identify an effective embedding dimension.
 Conversely, in dilute models, it is another complementary measure that allows for the analysis of increasing system sizes, as it depends only on a few eigenvectors.